hofmannedv/debian-package/packaging.md

  -- Frank Hofmann <frank.hofmann@efho.de>  Sat, 04 Nov 2017 21:16:13 +0100
 ```

-We don't have additional information, so we can delete the file.
+In our example we don't have additional information, so we can delete
+the file.

 === Warning: `description-starts-with-leading-spaces` ===

-This warning is raised because the longer description starts with more
+This warning is raised because the longer description of our package in
-than a single space.
-As soon as we remove a single space the warning
+the file `debian/control` starts with more than a single space.
+As soon
+as we remove a single space the warning will disappear.
-will disappear.

 === Error: `description-synopsis-is-duplicated` ===